drpdigital/react-native-redux-navigation/README.md

 ##### Navigator

- - `navigationState` - the current navigation state, probably pulled form the state in `mapStateToProps`
+ - `navigationState` - the current navigation state, usually pulled from the redux state in `mapStateToProps`
  - `router` a router, usually created using `createRouter` in `mapDispatchToProps`